Yeomen of the Guard: Scarlet and gold livery

 In common with other members of the King's household, the Guard wore scarlet for Henry VIII's coronation in 1509.
-Thereafter they resumed the traditional green and white livery, but periodically red was worn (most notably at the Field of the Cloth of Gold in 1520); and in June 1526 the color appears to have been officially changed to red.
+Thereafter they resumed the traditional green and white livery, but periodically red was worn (most notably at the Field of the Cloth of Gold in 1520); and in June 1526 the colour appears to have been officially changed to red.
 From this time the Guard began on a regular basis to wear the scarlet and gold livery that is familiar today, albeit the styling varied over the years.

 Records survive from Henry VIII's reign regarding the special care and storage of the scarlet coats.
 In February 1528, two Yeomen of the Guard and four women were paid 6 shillings for two days work of brushing and airing out the coats.
 The coats were kept in large containers known as standards.
 The coat standards were not stored in one of the palaces or usual wardrobe buildings.
 They were kept at rented locations.
 As Henry VIII's court moved around, the coat standards would accompany their retinue train.
 In 1519, the Guard's Clerk of the Cheque received 3 shillings 8 pence to rent two carts to move the coat standards from Greenwich Palace to Richmond Palace.
 The next July, the Clerk received 6 pounds 2 shillings for transportation of the coat standards from London to Calais and Guisnes and then back to London.
 Another 6 shillings 8 pence was spent for renting accommodations to store the coats and the Guards' accoutrements while they were in Calais for Henry VII's meeting with Francis I of France.